 Magento 2 File & Folder structure

-Magento 2 File/ Folder structure is too complicated.
+Magento 2 Module File or Magento extension folder structure / Folder structure is too complicated.
 We are not going to cover all files and folders within Magento 2, but the high-level ones only.

 ¡How to tell the difference between a folder and directory?
 Actually, they are the same things.
 Though, when you refer to a command line interface like Linux it’s more correctly to use ‘directory’ instead of ‘folder’!